rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 = Does this plugin require any configuration? =

-No, Fatal Plugin Deactivator works automatically right after activation with no configuration required.
+No, Fatal Plugin Auto Deactivator works automatically right after activation with no configuration required.

 = Will this plugin slow down my website? =